AlexSaeChao/reading-notes/201/reading-14-psychology-safety.md

 Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.

-from what I have experienced here at code fellows I love being supported in all those ways. fostering a place of open comms when life happens.
+From what I have experienced here at code fellows I love being supported in all those ways. fostering a place of open comms when life happens.
 Code fellows has a excellent implementation of psychological safety.
 Just from their engagement of staff with their students alone are enough got me to recommend this to anyone who are willing.

 What impact do teams that operate with a high degree of psychological safety have on their company and the team members?